testcontainers/testcontainers-site/content/cloud/index.md

         <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Are <a href="https://twitter.com/testcontainers?ref_src=twsrc%5Etfw">@testcontainers</a> fast enough for TDD (test driven development)?
 I think yes, absolutely.
 Especially if you set them to reusable. <br><br>Having only a thin client at hand but still want to use them?
 Using TC cloud from <a href="https://twitter.com/AtomicJarInc?ref_src=twsrc%5Etfw">@AtomicJarInc</a> makes this possible.</p>&mdash; Michael Simons (@rotnroll666) <a href="https://twitter.com/rotnroll666/status/1488937352097681409?ref_src=twsrc%5Etfw">February 2, 2022</a></blockquote>
       - |
         <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;With <a href="https://twitter.com/testcontainers?ref_src=twsrc%5Etfw">@testcontainers</a> Cloud, we run the backing containers for our integration tests in the cloud.
 There&#39;s no change required for our test. [...]
 I am convinced that this will drive the productivity (e.g., faster builds) for testing with Testcontainers even further.&quot; 😍🤗 <a href="https://t.co/tz9fdZdrF5">https://t.co/tz9fdZdrF5</a></p>&mdash; Sergei Egorov (@bsideup) <a href="https://twitter.com/bsideup/status/1507314484767084558?ref_src=twsrc%5Etfw">March 25, 2022</a></blockquote>
+  - partial: signup-form
+    title: Start Testing
+    description: |
+      Get access to your on-demand cloud environments to supercharge your Testcontainers based tests!
+Remove their resource consumption from your local machine or CI workers.
+Simplify your setup to have more reliable integration tests.
+    placeholder: Enter your email
+    label: Start Testing
 ---